marcelomnc/score-10pin-bowling/README.md

         12.Marcus	10
         13.Marcus	10
         14.8999	89

 The **error report** printed by the app would be as follows:

         Player Chances File Errors Encountered:

         Line Number: 1
-        Line: dsasd
+        Original line: dsasd
-        Error: Line has no field separator
+        Error: Line has no field separator.

         Line Number: 2
-        Line:
+        Original line:
-        Error: Line has no field separator
+        Error: Line has no field separator.

         Line Number: 3
-        Line: 67723     ughgg
+        Original line: 67723    ughgg
-        Error: Line has a value for 'knocked down pins' field that is not a number neither an F
+        Error: The value for 'knocked down pins' field must be a number (0-10) or an F to indicate a foul.
+Found value: [ughgg].

         Line Number: 4
-        Line:
+        Original line:
-        Error: Line has no field separator
+        Error: Line has no field separator.

         Line Number: 5
-        Line:
+        Original line:
-        Error: Line has no field separator
+        Error: Line has no field separator.

         Line Number: 6
-        Line:
+        Original line:
-        Error: Line has not 2 fields only
+        Error: Line has no field separator.

         Line Number: 7
-        Line: jdjsdhaak
+        Original line: jdjsdhaak
-        Error: Line has no field separator
+        Error: Line has no field separator.

         Line Number: 8
-        Line:
+        Original line:
-        Error: Line has no field separator
+        Error: Line has no field separator.

         Line Number: 9
-        Line: Marcus    10      12
+        Original line: Marcus   10      12
-        Error: Line has not 2 fields only
+        Error: Line must have 2 fields only, no more no less.

         Line Number: 14
-        Line: 8999      89
+        Original line: 8999     89
-        Error: Line has a value for 'knocked down pins' field that is not between 0 and 10
+        Error: The value for 'knocked down pins' field must be a value between 0 and 10.
+Found value: [89].

-**The app only processes/builds/calculates games data when all lines inside Player Chances File has no errors**.
+**The app only processes/builds/calculates games data when all lines inside Player Chances File are valid**.

 ## Game Invalidations

-The app would invalidate a player's game if any of the following rules occur:
+The app might invalidate a player's game if any of the following conditions are met:

-1. Game exceeds max chances (i.e. All 10 frames of the game have been completed and there is **STILL** chances data to process)
+1. Game exceeds max chances (i.e. All 10 frames of the game have been processed/completed and there are **STILL** chances data to process)
-2. Game has not enough chances data (i.e. Less than 10 frames have been completed and there is **NO** more chances data to process)
+2. Game has not enough chances data (i.e. Less than 10 frames have been processed/completed and there are **NO** more chances data to process)
 3. Any frame of the game exceeds the maximum pin fall sum value of 10.

-The app will print a message when any of the above rules occur:
+The app will print a message when any of the above conditions are met:

-        Game for player: Matt, invalidated.
-Max chances exceeded

-        Game for player: Jeff, invalidated.
-Not enough chances data
+        Invalid games:

+        Paul
+        Invalidation message: Frame 10: : Max player chances (scores/throws) exceeded.

+        Leopold
+        Invalidation message: There are not enough player chances (scores/throws) data in the input file to build the game's information completely.

+        Logan
-        Game for player: Marcus, invalidated.
-Frame 3: exceeds pin falls max sum of 10
+        Invalidation message: Frame 4: Exceeds pin falls max sum of 10.
+Calculated sum: [19].

 **The app will calculate/print the scores for valid games only**.

-If **NO** valid games are present, a message will be printed, then the app will exit:
+If **NO** valid games are present, a message will be printed:

         No valid games to print.

 ## Links

 Rules for scoring a bowling game can be found on youtube **[here](https://www.youtube.com/watch?v=aBe71sD8o8c)** and **[here](https://www.youtube.com/watch?v=wY-fT2Gxa5s)**.
-A very complete PDF file can be found **[here](http://usbcongress.http.internapcdn.net/usbcongress/bowl/rulebook/2018-2019Rulebook.pdf)**.